joeyvmason/joeyvmason.github.io/_posts/2016-10-25-using-scalyr-with-elastic-beanstalk.md

 If you're using Elastic Beanstalk in a production environment and to access your logs, you're either SSHing into boxes, or exporting them via the Elastic Beanstalk console, **you're doing it wrong**.
-There are many tools out there that can automate this for you and for this post, I'll be talking about how to accomplis this using Scalyr.
+There are many tools out there that can automate this for you and for this post, I'll be talking about how to accomplish this using Scalyr.

 # Why Scalyr?